Mobile menu toggle

 Don’t expect Liquid Glass to melt away

-It undoubtedly has fans — a poll of Cult of Mac readers showed very strong support.
-But there are undoubtedly detractors, many of whom went to social media to complain that Apple had ruined the iPhone.
+Liquid Glass undoubtedly has fans — a poll of Cult of Mac readers showed very strong support.
+But there are countless detractors, many of whom went to social media to complain that Apple had ruined the iPhone.

-That vocal minority likely hopes that their criticism will encourage Apple to admit the error of its ways and drop the whole Liquid Glass idea with the iOS and macOS versions coming in the fall.
+That vocal minority likely hopes that criticism will encourage Apple to admit the error of its ways and drop the whole Liquid Glass idea with the iOS and macOS versions coming this fall.
 That’s not going to happen, according to information newly leaked from Apple.

 Apple loves Liquid Glass

-In the wake of Alan Dye, who had been Apple VP of Human Interface Design, leaving the company in December, Liquid Glass detractors speculated that he’d been asked to leave because the new user interface was such a failure.
+After Alan Dye, Apple’s VP of human interface design, left the company in December, Liquid Glass detractors speculated that he’d been asked to leave because the new user interface was such a failure.
 Not at all.

 Liquid Glass enjoys broad support at Apple, including its top executives, according to Bloomberg.
-That includes the new VP of Human Interface Design, Steve Lemay, who played a large role in the development of the UI.
+That includes Steve Lemay, who replaced Dye and played a large role in the development of the UI.

 Some good news for the critics, though

 Although Apple embraces Liquid Glass, it’s aware of the criticism.
-And it appears especially open to making the user interface easier to use for those with difficulties seeing.
+And the company appears especially open to making the user interface easier to use for those with difficulties seeing.

-Plus, there’s hope for those who’d like even more control.
+Plus, there’s hope for those who’d like even more control over the look of Liquid Glass.

 As Bloomberg reported, “During development of iOS 26, Apple had been working on a systemwide slider that would allow users to finely control the level of the glass effect.
 The company was able to implement this feature for the clock on the lock screen but ran into engineering challenges when trying to extend it across the entire system — including app folders, the home screen and navigation bars.”

-There is a possibility this feature could debut in iOS 27.
-That’s if Apple can work out the problems, of course.
+This feature could debut in iOS 27 — if Apple can work out the problems, of course.

 Comments